 Doulas and UC

 Attending an unassisted childbirth has been a controversial topic for many doulas and organizations.
 In an online poll done in 2007, when asked whether or not they would attend a UC, almost 70% of doulas said they would, but only 30% said they would only attend a UC if they knew the mother well.
-The rest cited legal, certification, or safety reasons for not attending according to an online poll.
+The rest cited legal, certification, or safety reasons for not attending according to the poll.
 While many doulas will acknowledge that they support a mother’s decision to choose where they birth and that having labor support may be beneficial, they are cautious about whether or not they would themselves attend a UC.
 As the only birth professional there, it is questionable whether they would be held accountable for any action or inaction should an emergency arise, and obtaining liability insurance to cover out of hospital births is difficult.

 New Beginnings and UC